d3f4l7d/archcybersec/README.md

 Of course, we're BLUE, but when it turns to be RED, or still BLUE...
 > [!WARNING]
 > Any act of unauthorized access will violate the laws on your country (e.g., CFAA).
-Any of tools must be used on your own systems to enhance your system security.
+Any of tools here must be used on your own systems to enhance your system security.

 ## License
 MIT License - see [LICENSE](/LICENSE) for more details.